 Where the packet sniffing thing comes up?

 Let’s suppose that you are a Windows user (you can choose any other operating system – the following usually stands true).
 Most of the times, you have a workstation/computer that automatically mounts all your local hard disks.
-But for the purpose of easing things to the user, your computer also setup some mechanisms to make it easier to the user to connect to some network resources.
+But for the purpose of easing things to the user, your computer also set up some mechanisms to make it easier for the user to connect to some network resources.

 So, if we go back to the Windows user, it’s more than likely that this computer has a mechanism that allows easy connecting to network shares.
 This is very practical if you are working on your company’s network, or if you have a home network.
 What it actually does is the following: once you’ve connected to those network resources, your computer tries to cache the credentials for accessing them, then from time to time, those cached credentials are checked again so as to verify if you are allowed to access the resources.

 Now, let’s say that, for once, you are not working from home, nor from your company’s network.
 Let’s say that you are traveling and for once, you went to a public cybercafe for checking your emails via a wi-fi network (or even an Ethernet/cable network).
 You know, we often think that we’re only going to check our e-mail and that it doesn’t come up with serious security issues.
 Well, think again.
 This is where the packet sniffing thing comes up.

 Let’s say that I’m the bad guy in the cybercafe that is using that packet sniffing software on my routers.
 My intentions are clear: I want to “listen” to all the packets that are going on my network so as to “collect” some credentials (username and passwords for example) that I can eventually use later on.

 So I give you the credentials for using my WI-FI connection, then your computer got automatically setup for accessing the internet.
 Now you’re set to check your e-mails.
 But the thing is, your computer is doing more than checking your e-mails.